 Public junior colleges or institutions of higher education planning an amalgamation shall draw up an amalgamation plan.
 An amalgamation plan for national junior colleges or institutions of higher education shall be submitted to the MOE for ratification after it has been approved by the respective university council or junior college governing board.
 An amalgamation plan for municipal, county, or city junior colleges or institutions of higher education shall be submitted to the MOE for ratification after it has been approved by the respective university council or junior college governing board and by their local government.

 For an amalgamation between private junior colleges or institutions of higher education, the school endowment corporation of each of the institutions shall draw up an amalgamation plan and an amalgamation agreement addressing the amalgamation related matters, and submit balance sheets and property inventory audited and certified by a certified public accountant; the amalgamation plan shall be submitted to the MOE for ratification after it has been approved by the respective university (college) councils and boards of directors.
 There is, however, no need to draw up an amalgamation agreement if the amalgamation is between private educational institutions of the same or different levels established by the same school endowment corporation.

 The amalgamation plan referred to in Paragraph 2 shall give explicit details of the following:

-- 1. The origin of the amalgamation plan.
+The origin of the amalgamation plan.

-- An analysis of the current situation of each of the educational institutions involved in the proposed amalgamation and any associated problems.
+An analysis of the current situation of each of the educational institutions involved in the proposed amalgamation and any associated problems.

-- 3. The amalgamation plan procedures.
+The amalgamation plan procedures.

-- 4. An amalgamation schedule and a list of associated matters that

-- willrequire being attended to.
+An amalgamation schedule and a list of associated matters that will require being attended to.

-- 5. The contents of the plan: including envisaged growth; the plan for each campus; designated uses of campus buildings and open spaces and

-- any planned changes to these; the organizational structure of the administration, the number of administrative personnel and their deployment; the academic organizational structure, and configuration of subjects, departments, and graduate institutes; and a financial plan.
+The contents of the plan: including envisaged growth; the plan for each campus; designated uses of campus buildings and open spaces and any planned changes to these; the organizational structure of the administration, the number of administrative personnel and their deployment; the academic organizational structure, and configuration of subjects, departments, and graduate institutes; and a financial plan.

-- 6. The way in which the rights and interests of teaching and other staff and students of the amalgamating institutions will be handled.
+The handling of the rights and interests of the teaching staff, other staff, and students of the amalgamating institutions, and the associated remedy procedures.

-- 7. The drawing up of major rules.

-- 8. Expected benefits.

-- 9. Other relevant measures.